JColeby/MC_Reverse_Crafting_Table/DockerConfig/backend/README.md

 ```

 ## forwardSearch.py and reverseSearch.py
 These files contain the code that will retrieve and format the code from the database.
-They haven't been written yet.
+Both of the files have detailed docstrings that describe the logic used to retrieve and format the data from the database.